 A common dispute arising in motorcycle property damage claims has to do with damage unrelated to the accident.
 There could be rust or other evidence spotted by an insurance adjuster leading to the conclusion that it was there before the most recent accident, so the insurance company refuses to pay for it.

-Photographs of your motorcycle can be more than simply keepsakes or mementos.
-They can be used as evidence to support your argument that the damage was caused by the accident.
-Recent photos give you a decided edge in negotiating a settlement for property damage.
+Recent photographs of your motorcycle can give you a decided edge in negotiating a settlement for property damage.

 For example, collisions between cars and motorcycles frequently occur when the motorcycle is making a left turn across the lane in which the car is traveling or making a right turn to enter the flow of traffic.
 Adjusters routinely attempt to place some of the responsibility upon the motorcyclist.
 This can lead to protracted negotiations and could force a motorcyclist to accept less than the full cost of repairs unless the person is willing to go to court.

-Two key questions personal injury attorneys need answered before advising clients whether or not to settle are: What is the likelihood of prevailing at trial, and how much might the jury award in damages?
-A settlement is usually less than you would expect to receive at trial, but the advantages offered by a settlement include:
+Two key questions personal injury attorneys need to be answered before advising clients whether or not to settle are: What is the likelihood of prevailing at trial, and how much might the jury award in damages?

-- The money from a settlement is guaranteed once it is agreed to by the parties.
-Depending upon the amount of insurance coverage the defendant has, a verdict in excess of the policy limits results in a judgment for the balance that you must take steps to collect through various collection procedures.
-There is nothing guaranteeing recovery beyond what the insurance company pays.
+- Guaranteed Compensation: The money from a settlement is guaranteed once it is agreed to by the parties.
+Depending upon the amount of insurance coverage the defendant has, a verdict in excess of the policy limits results in a judgment for the balance that you must collect through various collection procedures.
+Nothing guarantees recovery beyond what the insurance company pays.
 Perhaps the defendant has few or no assets or the assets are protected from collection, so the amount actually received by the plaintiff would be dramatically less than the actual jury award.

-Another advantage that a settlement might offer is the opportunity for both the insurance company and the plaintiff to structure it in a way that works best for each of them.
-For example, instead of receiving the entire settlement amount at one time, a plaintiff might opt for a structured settlement if one is offered by the insurance carrier.
+- Convenience: Another advantage that a settlement might offer is the opportunity for both the insurance company and the plaintiff to structure it in a way that works best for each of them.
+For example, instead of receiving the entire settlement amount at one time, a plaintiff might opt for a structured settlement if it’s offered by the insurance carrier.

 A successful settlement will include funds to pay for the following:

-- Current and past medical expenses related to your treatment
+- Current and past medical bills related to your treatment

 - Expenses related to future medical treatment predicted by your physicians